DavidShenJingtao/tp/docs/UserGuide.md

 <a id="1-overview"></a>
 ## 1. Overview

 TAConnect is a **desktop app for NUS CS2040 teaching assistants to manage students, sessions, and communication**, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, TAConnect can get your tutorial group management tasks done faster than traditional GUI apps.
+If you can type fast, TAConnect can get your tutorial/lab group management tasks done faster than traditional GUI apps.

 <a id="2-table-of-contents"></a>
 ## 2. Table of contents